 The staff at dog adoption centres will typically have a history or at least a little background on the dog to be re-homed and will let you know if there are any issues to be worked through.

-Cocker Spaniel adoption is definitely the way forward, so what are you waiting for; give an abandoned Cocker Spaniel a home.
+Cocker Spaniel adoption is the way forward, so what are you waiting for; give an abandoned Cocker Spaniel a home.

 At least give it some thought?
 Please?

-Here are a few of those stories for you to enjoy, and if you'd like to submit your own (and a photo of your dog), just click on the link in the green box below.
+Here are a few of those stories for you to enjoy, and if you'd like to submit your own (and a photo of your dog), click on the link in the green box below.

 Title: Squirrel